rage/programming-23/data/part-8/3-defining-classes.md

 The name of the constructor method is always `__init__`.
 Notice the _two undescores on both sides_ of the word `init`.

 The first parameter in a constructor definition is always named `self`.
-This refers to the object itself, and is necessary for declaring any data attributes attached to the object.
+This refers to the object itself, and is necessary for declaring any attributes attached to the object.
 The assignment

 `self.balance = balance`

 assigns the balance received as an argument as the balance attribute of the object.
-It is a common convention to use the same variable names for the parameters and the data attributes defined in a constructor, but the variables `self.balance` and `balance` above are _two different variables_:
+It is a common convention to use the same variable names for the parameters and the data attributes defined in a constructor, but the variable names `self.balance` and `balance` above refer to _two different variables_:

-* The variable `self.balance` is a data attribute of the object.
+* The variable `self.balance` is an attribute of the object.
 Each `BankAccount` object has its own balance.

 * The variable `balance` is a parameter in the constructor method `__init__`.
 Its value is set to the value passed as an argument to the method as the constructor is called (that is, when a new insctance of the class is created).